DXHeroes/knowledge-base-content/practices/continous_integration.md

 aspect: processes
 stages:
   - development
 short_description: Continuous Integration is a software development practice that makes developers integrate code changes into a shared repository routinely and frequently.
-Usually, each person integrates at least daily and that ensures them their code changes do not break anything.
+Usually, each person integrates at least daily and that ensures them that their code changes do not break anything.
 tags:
   - continuous integration
   - testing